Q. What is Claritas Publishing's return policy??

 We do ask that you help preserve and protect our rights by not borrowing material from a friend without paying for it; by not copying material for or from a friend; by purchasing a Memory Work Guide for your family to use (new from us or used from a friend) or by purchasing the appropriate subscription from CrossSeven.org; by not sharing (online or otherwise) materials you've created for your own family's use without first asking Claritas Publishing to see if this would break copyright laws.
 Thank you!

-Q. Why may I not purchase audio or other complimentary/ secondary materials without also purchasing a memory work guide?
+Q. Why may I not purchase audio or other ancillary materials (like handwriting sheets, flashcards…) without also purchasing a memory work guide?

 A. Claritas has made a significant investment in creating this memory work.
 At this time, our policy is that a family must own a Memory Work Guide (for their chosen cycle) or they must purchase a corresponding subscription to CrossSeven.org.
 Either of these constitutes "owning" the memory work.
 If you have inherited a MWG or purchased a used MWG, you now own a MWG and may purchase audio, hand-writing sheets, etc.